StatMixedML/XGBoostLSS/README.md

 test <- sim_data[-train_sample, ]
 ```

 The dots in red show points that lie outside the 5% and 95% quantile, which is indicated by the black dashed line.
-In this example, we are interested in

-As **XGBoostLSS** allows to model the entire conditional distribution, we can draw random samples from the predicted distribution, which allows us to create prediction intervals and quantiles of interest
+As **XGBoostLSS** allows to model the entire conditional distribution, we can draw random samples from the predicted distribution, which allows us to create prediction intervals and quantiles of interest.